nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 The expression between brackets (`@{the_expression}`) is evaluated/calculated and can be contexttual objects or embedded helper functions:

 * You can put your own Context Variables (Using `Context.SetVar` previously in your chain)
-* And Nuxeo also provides objects for your convenience.
+* Nuxeo provides objects for your convenience.
 We will discuss these objects below.
-For example, the `Document`, `CurrentUser`, `CurrentDate` objects, that provide accessors to facilitate getting values from the current context. `@{Document.title}`returns the title of the current document. `@{CurrentUser.mail}` the mail address of the current user ( typically used with the `SendMail` operation). `@{CurrentDate.days(7).calendar}` returns a date "in 7 days" (for example, stored in `dc:expired`).
+For example, the `Document`, `CurrentUser`, `CurrentDate` objects provide accessors to facilitate getting values from the current context. `@{Document.title}`returns the title of the current document. `@{CurrentUser.mail}` the mail address of the current user (typically used with the `SendMail` operation). `@{CurrentDate.days(7).calendar}` returns a date "in 7 days" (for example, stored in `dc:expired`).

 The expression can return any value, it is not limited to strings.
 For example, if we have an `order:total_price` floating point field, we can set its value (still using the `Document.SetProperty` operation) with `@{Document["order:quantity"] * Document["order:price"]`.

 ## Scripting Context

-Note: The Expression Editor in Nuxeo Studio displays the Browse Context drop down and its related features, which contain all the features explained in this documentation.
+Note: The Expression Editor in Nuxeo Studio displays the _Browse Context_ drop down and its related features, which contain all the features explained in this documentation.

 *   **Document**: The Document object represents the input document, when the operation takes a document as input.
 You can use it to get a property value of it:
     `@{Document.path}`, `@{Document["yourschema:yourfiekd"]}`, `@{Document.domain.title}`
     You can also use methods provided by the `DocumentWrapper`, see below.

 *   **variable_name**: If you set a context variable in a previous operation, you can access it in the parameter value by just referring to its name.
-In the following sample, if there was a `Context.SetVar` before in the operation flow that put the path of a document in the variable `path_of_the_workspace`, the parameter's value will be this path.
+In the following sample, we previously used `Context.SetVar` to store the path of a document in the `path_of_the_workspace` variable.
+The parameter's value will be this path:
     `@{path_of_the_workspace}` (or `expr:path_of_the_workspace`)

     {{#> callout type='note' }}